janmonschke/Bachelor-Thesis/index.md

   - Intro (why I used this approach for Salon) |
     - comparison with normal website request model |
   - Changes |
+    - authentication |
+    - i18n | <- may remove this one
+    - notifications |
+    - urls |
+    - rendering |
+    - FORMHELPER
   - Benefits |
     - Speed / Efficiency |
     - User Experience |